Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 * [Front End / Web App](https://localhost/)

 ## Backend / Web API
 Backend is using .Net 8, primarily using the repository pattern to store business logic.

+More information on the repository standard we use can be found [here](/repositoryStandards.md)

 The API is built using Minimal APIs, following the restful api pattern.
 The swagger documentation is being used to document the API.